 There will also be occasions when the President will provide a symbol or focus for unity of our Union, and as such will represent our Union at various civic and ecumenical events.

-Please click here to find out more about 'As in heaven'
+Please click here to find out more about 'Divine Windows'

-- Dianne's theme for her year as President.
+- Dave's theme for his year as President.

 Click here to access a list of former BUGB Presidents